Fishery: Production

-Total fish production in 2016 reached an all-time high of 171 million tonnes, of which 88 percent was utilized for direct human consumption, thanks to relatively stable capture fisheries production, reduced wastage and continued aquaculture growth.
+Total fish production in 2016 reached an all-time high of 171 million tonnes, of which 88% was utilized for direct human consumption, thanks to relatively stable capture fisheries production, reduced wastage and continued aquaculture growth.
 This production resulted in a record-high per capita consumption of 20.3 kg in 2016.
 Since 1961 the annual global growth in fish consumption has been twice as high as population growth.
 While annual growth of aquaculture has declined in recent years, significant double-digit growth is still recorded in some countries, particularly in Africa and Asia.

 FAO predicted in 2018 the following major trends for the period up to 2030: